-Lighthouse allows network engineers to centrally access, manage, and monitor a network of Opengear console servers.
+Lighthouse allows you to centrally access, manage, and monitor a network of Opengear console servers.
+With the Automation Edition, you can access the Smart Management Fabric (SMF) feature to monitor resources in your network.
 Lighthouse is a virtual machine that can be hosted on various platforms like VMware or Hyper-V (on customer hardware) or on supported cloud providers (AWS or Azure).